-- 17.1 A shared risk management strategy is in place, which will includes risk monitoring and a reporting process for the Parties and the IJB.
-This will be updated as needed and particularly when this scheme is revised and any additional functions delegated so that it is updated will be established by the time such-functions are delegated to the IJB.
-In developing this shared risk management strategy, the Parties will-reviewed the shared risk management arrangements currently-in-operation, including the Parties' own Risk Registers. - 17.2 There will be shared risk management across the Parties and the IJB for significant risks that impact on integrated service provision.
-The Parties and the IJB will consider these risks as a matter of course and notify each other where the risks may have changed. - 17.3 The Parties will provide the IJB with support, guidance and advice through their respective Risk Managers, to enable the IJB to develop-maintain an ongoinga fit for purpose risk management strategy to ensure that the risk management of the IJB is delivered to a high standard. - 17.4 Any changes to the risk management strategy shall be requested through formal paper to the IJB. - 17.5 A single Risk Register will-has been developed for the IJB.
-The process to be used in developing a single Risk Register will-was to involve members of the IJB establishing a risk framework by identifying risks to the development of the Strategic Plan.
-This risk framework will in turn bewas used by operational units of integrated services and each unit will-was required to contribute towards the Risk Register by identifying relevant risks and mitigation of those risks. - 17.6 The single Risk Register will continue to be developed alongside the Strategic Plan, and will be modified as necessary in line with the development of the
+- 17.1 A shared risk management strategy is in place, which includes risk monitoring and a reporting process for the Parties and the IJB.
+This will be updated as needed and particularly when the Scheme is revised and any additional functions delegated so that it is updated by the time such functions are delegated to the IJB.
+In developing this shared risk management strategy, the Parties reviewed the shared risk management arrangements in operation, including the Parties own Risk Registers. - 17.2 There will be shared risk management across the Parties and the IJB for significant risks that impact on integrated service provision.
+The Parties and the IJB will consider these risks as a matter of course and notify each other where the risks may have changed. - 17.3 The Parties will provide the IJB with support, guidance, and advice through their respective Risk Managers, to enable the IJB to maintain an ongoing fit for purpose risk management strategy to ensure that the risk management of the IJB is delivered to a high standard. - 17.4 Any changes to the risk management strategy shall be requested through formal paper to the IJB. - 17.5 A single Risk Register has been developed for the IJB.
+The process used in developing a single Risk Register was to involve members of the IJB establishing a risk framework by identifying risks to the development of the Strategic Plan.
+This risk framework in turn was used by operational units of Integrated Services and each unit was required to contribute towards the Risk Register by identifying relevant risks and mitigation of those risks. - 17.6 The single Risk Register will continue to be developed alongside the Strategic Plan, and will be modified as necessary in line with the development of the Strategic Plan.